Groundbreaking airlines that no longer fly

 Braniff International Airways, 1930-1982

 Once one of America’s fastest-growing and most profitable airlines, Braniff International Airways was founded by the Braniff brothers in Oklahoma City in 1930.
 After winning contracts for air mail routes which helped fund its passenger network expansion, the modest regional carrier soon flew all across the Caribbean, Mexico and South America.
-By 1955, Braniff was the tenth largest airline in the US by passenger miles, though its owners never got to see the peak of its success – they both passed away in 1954.
+By 1955, Braniff was the 10th largest airline in the US by passenger miles, though its owners never got to see the peak of its success – they both passed away in 1954.

 Braniff International Airways, 1930-1982